 Interferometry is the use and analysis of superimposed electromagnetic radiation waves.
 The patterns produced by waves from slightly different directions or wavelengths include information about relative directions and wavelengths.
 A device carrying out this function is called an interferometer.

-Radio Astronomy makes much use of Interferometry, using multiple Radio Telescopes (dishes) to achieve a higher Angular Resolution.
-Keck Observatory and other twin/multiple telescopes can be used for interferometry of Visible Light (Optical Interferometry).
-A type of imaging Spectrograph, the Imaging Fourier Transform Spectroscopy makes use of a type of interferometry.
+Radio astronomy makes much use of interferometry (radio interferometry), using multiple radio telescopes (dishes) to achieve a higher angular resolution.
+Keck Observatory and other twin/multiple telescopes can be used for interferometry of visible light (optical interferometry).
+A type of imaging spectrograph, the imaging Fourier transform spectroscopy makes use of a type of interferometry.

 Gravitational-wave detectors such as LISA also use interferometry to measure the extremely short distances involved.